What Are EIPs?

 Each EIP can be used by only one cloud resource at a time.

-An EIP can be flexibly associated with or disassociated from the ECS, BMS, NAT gateway, load balancer, or virtual IP address.
+EIPs can be flexibly bound to or unbound from ECSs, BMSs, NAT gateways, load balancers, or virtual IP addresses.
 The bandwidth can be adjusted according to service changes.

 Pay-per-use (based on bandwidth usage or amount of traffic) and yearly/monthly billing modes are available.
 EIPs can use shared bandwidth to lower bandwidth costs.
 The yearly/monthly billing mode is more cost-effective for you.